 Additional details about the Chicago Weekend will be provided to admitted students.

-Note: Visa sponsorship is not available for the Chicago Weekend.
+Note: Visa sponsorship and lodging accommodations are not available for the Chicago Weekend.

 Our 2021 DPSS cohort at a glance: